 When do Girls Stop Growing?

-However there is a very broad range of time in which girls hit puberty-related growth spurts.
+There is a very broad range of age in which a girl enters puberty-related growth spurts.

-Rate of Height Increase for Girls by Age
+Growth Spurts in Height for Girls by Age

 Menstruation occurs slightly after the peak in height velocity.
+This fastest growth spurt for girls is usually between age 12-13, with girls gaining about 3 inches in height per year.
 Girls stop growing around age 14-15, about 2 years after the onset of menstruation.

 Signs of Puberty in Girls